Sasan-Faraj/MainRepository/README.md

 <h4 align="Center"> December 2023 </h4>

 <p align="Left">
 This project is an extension of my final for my graduate Regression class.
-I leverage Python to perform an Ordinary Least Squares Analysis on the total contract amount of active roster contract amounts for the NFL team Commanders'.
+I leverage Python to perform an Ordinary Least Squares Analysis on the total contract amount of active roster contract amounts for the NFL team Commanders.
 For the course, I used a commercial software called Minitab, this project aims to demonstrate how I can build up the same tools in a freely available coding language.

 Namely, I build functions to perform statistical based residual analysis and an OLS run, standardize continuous variables, create interaction terms, and perform a forward stepwise collection (recursively defined) for feature selection.
 I include elements of theory and results. <a href ="https://sasan-faraj.github.io/RegressionFinalProject/RegressionFunctions.html"> Here</a> is a link to the functions I wrote that support the analysis linked in the heading.